Wilsonilo/60daysofcodeiosudacity/README.md

 - https://www.udacity.com/course/continuous-integration-and-deployment--ud1030

 ## Projects
-Each course has its own folder and inside are the different apps/projects.
+* Each course has its own folder and inside are the different apps/projects.
+* Some of the projects contain a .gitignore for the Keys.plist or other files that contain sensite data / API Keys.

 ___
 ### UIKit Essentials